trevorqhl/blog/_posts/jekyll/2020-04-18-jekyll-install.md

 ---
 layout: post
-title:  "How to create a site with Jekyll and host it on Github"
+title:  "How to build a website with Jekyll and GibHub"
 date:   2020-04-18 08:15:52 -0400
 img: jekyll.png
 categories: Jekyll